 - Price: Aerial photography starts at $29 for 2-image packs; aerial footage generally ranges from $19 (426 x 426) to $199 (4k).
 Subscription packages are also available.

-- Start shopping for aerial photography or aerial footage on the Shutterstock website
+- Start shopping for aerial photography or aerial footage on the Shutterstock website.

-Aerial Photography Prices Including Drone Photography Prices
+Aerial Photography Prices

 Aerial photography prices vary widely depending on the method used to capture images, the geographical location, and the scope of work required.
-However, as a general benchmark, helicopter footage starts at about $350 (approximately the same as light airplanes) and drone work at $120.
+However, as a general benchmark, helicopter footage starts at about $350 (approximately the same as light airplanes) and drone work starts around $120.
 Drone aerial photography prices are lower simply because getting the rig up in the air is much easier than a helicopter or plane.
 Some outfits also offer “elevated” footage that is not technically aerial but may be more affordable.

 Most companies offering commission-based aerial photography are local businesses as opposed to national chains.
 A quick Google search for “custom aerial photography near me” should yield an assortment of professional photographers; we found listings for outfits in cities large and small across the United States.